 Having passed the Real Estate exam she accepted a secretarial/research assistant position with the promise of climbing the corporate ladder and eventually to step into commercial sales.

-Her bosses were two brothers.
-One was married.
+Two brothers ran the firm.
 She found George’s longish hair and stubbled beard ruggedly attractive, but he was a flirt.

 “You should go for a drink with us after work, we all do that as a team you know,” George said on his way out the door.

 She didn’t feel like one of their team yet and that was a good reason to show up at Cason’s a little after six pm.

 George was sitting alone at the bar when she entered.

 “Looks like it’s just us, I wonder what happened to Richard?”

 Richard was the unmarried brother.
 Even though she didn’t care for Richard, it was possible that George was setting them up.
 She didn’t wish to be rude and so she relaxed and perched on a stool crossing her leg under her skirt.

 “Red wine, please.”

 While she sipped George leaned in and touched her long hair.
 Bringing a lock between his fingers up to his nose, he breathed in her flowery scent.